India: Biodiversity

 Many Indian species have descended from those of Gondwana, the southern supercontinent from which India separated more than 100 million years ago.
 India's subsequent collision with Eurasia set off a mass exchange of species.
 However, volcanism and climatic changes later caused the extinction of many endemic Indian forms.
 Still later, mammals entered India from Asia through two zoogeographic passes flanking the Himalayas.
 This lowered endemism among India's mammals, which stands at 12.6%, contrasting with 45.8% among reptiles and 55.8% among amphibians.
 Among endemics are the vulnerable hooded leaf monkey and the threatened Beddome's toad of the Western Ghats.

-India contains 172 IUCN-designated threatened animal species, or 2.9% of endangered forms.
-These include the endangered Bengal tiger and the Ganges river dolphin.
+According to the IUCN Red List, India contains 1,021 threatened animal species—99 mammal, 82 bird, 105 reptile, 139 amphibian, 332 fish, 10 mollusk, and 254 other invertebrate—727 threatened plant species, and 4 threatened fungi species.
+Among them are the endangered Bengal tiger and the Ganges river dolphin.
 Critically endangered species include the gharial, a crocodilian; the great Indian bustard; and the Indian white-rumped vulture, which has become nearly extinct by having ingested the carrion of diclofenac-treated cattle.
 Before they were extensively used for agriculture and cleared for human settlement, the thorn forests of Punjab were mingled at intervals with open grasslands that were grazed by large herds of blackbuck preyed on by the Asiatic cheetah; the blackbuck, no longer extant in Punjab, is now severely endangered in India, and the cheetah is extinct.
 The pervasive and ecologically devastating human encroachment of recent decades has critically endangered Indian wildlife.
 In response, the system of national parks and protected areas, first established in 1935, was expanded substantially.
 In 1972, India enacted the Wildlife Protection Act and Project Tiger to safeguard crucial wilderness; the Forest Conservation Act was enacted in 1980 and amendments added in 1988.
 India hosts more than five hundred wildlife sanctuaries and eighteen biosphere reserves, four of which are part of the World Network of Biosphere Reserves; its eighty-nine wetlands are registered under the Ramsar Convention.